Panda88CO/UDI-RPITempSensors/README.md

 ### Notes
-Sends a heartbeat back to ISY durign shortpoll
+Sends a heartbeat back to ISY during shortpoll
+There is a bug preventing node name update.
+To update erase node (click delete) in polyglot interface and restart.

 Thanks and good luck.